• Home

 Yep, in fact Tottori is well known for its glorious sand dunes, which are the largest in Japan – they cover more than 30 square kilometres.
 The ruins of the former feudal castle are also a must-see.

-When getting off the beaten path in Japan, don’t forget to discover the Uradome Coast that features impressive rocky islands, breathtaking sandy beaches and beautiful pine trees.
+When getting off the beaten path in Japan, don’t forget to discover the Uradome Coast which features impressive rocky islands, breathtaking sandy beaches, and beautiful pine trees.

 How to Get There: Take the Tokaido Shinkansen to Shin-Osaka Station.
 Then make a change to Super Hakuto.
 Plan about 6 hours for the whole journey.